alvinlai/octopress/source/index.markdown

 ## Looking for work in the Bay Area

-I'll be back in the Bay area around June 2011.

 Do [contact me](/contact) if you think I'll be a good fit for what you're working on.